wahrwolf/ba-thesis/slides/01-motivations.md

 - Boxer zvedá peníze od banky a vstupuje do ringu.
 - Boxer bere peníze z banky a kupuje prsten.

+## How are domains encoded?
+- Context
+- Sentence Structure
+- Vocabulary

+## How does Prefix Constraints work?
+- Identify a domain by a token
+- Learn overlap, allow generalization
+- Understand the concept "Context"

 ## Language Relatedness
 Languages share: